(

 I know you don’t want to hear this,

-Different offers suit different lead generation channels.
+Different offers suit different customer acquisition channels.

 You expect me to say:

-“LinkedIn is the best B2B lead generation in 2025.”
+“LinkedIn is the best B2B customer acquisition in 2026.”

 But for a lot of offers, LinkedIn lead gen isn’t the best